kube-vip/kube-vip/README.md

 ## Usage

+For In Cluster / Kubernetes `type:LoadBalancer` deployments follow the instructions [here](https://plndr.io/kube-vip/)

+For providing HA and load-balancing for Kubernetes the documentation available here -> [kubernetes-control-plane.md](kubernetes-control-plane.md)

 The usage of `kube-vip` can either be directly by taking the binary / building yourself (`make build`), or alternatively through a pre-built docker container which can be found in the plunder Docker Hub repository [https://hub.docker.com/r/plndr/kube-vip](https://hub.docker.com/r/plndr/kube-vip).
 For further

-The main goal of this project is to provide HA and load-balancing for Kubernetes, the usage for that is in it’s own documentation available here -> [kubernetes-control-plane.md](kubernetes-control-plane.md)

 ### Configuration

 To generate the basic `yaml` configuration: